nathanssantos/svelte-ts-boilerplate/README.md

 # Svelte TypeScript Boilerplate

-Boilerplate for Sevelte.js applications, built with Sevelte Material UI as a component library and Vite as a build tool.
+Boilerplate for Svelte.js applications, built with Svelte Material UI as a component library and Vite as a build tool.

 ## Setup